knowlearning/platform/documentation/docs/embedding/recommended-dashboard-scaffold.md

 ## The Embedded Application

-If an embedded application wants to adhere to this dashboard recommendation, it needs to add 1 extra check to the [recommended application scaffold](/embedding/recommended-app-scaffold/).
+If an application wants to adhere to this dashboard recommendation to show dashboards when it is embedded, it needs to add 1 extra check to the [recommended application scaffold](/embedding/recommended-app-scaffold/).
 If the check for ```isUUID(potentialUUID)``` passes then, after the metadata arrives, simply add a check for the dashboard-config type: